Endava/BEEQ/packages/beeq/src/components/icon/readme.md

 ## Overview

-Icons are simplified images that graphically explain the meaning of an object on the screen.
+The Icon component is an image that provides a visual representation of an object, action, or concept displayed on the screen.
+It is a small graphical element that is used to enhance the user interface and improve user experience.

 ## Properties